 Do not let the behavior of another destroy your inner peace.

 —the Dalai Lama

-Do your good work.
+Do your work.
 Walk your path.
-And reach out for support that you need.
+And reach out for the support you need.
 In short, proceed, dear ones.
 Proceed.